oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ng serve
 ```

-If you receive an error like the one below, modify `package.json` to use the latest version of `@angular/cli`.
+If you receive an error like the one below, modify `package.json` to use the latest version of `@angular/cli` or disable the warning using the instructions provided.

 ```
 Your global Angular CLI version (1.0.3) is greater than your local